JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 WIDE SHOT: The entire tapestry, Alone... juxtaposed against the quiet, perfect setting of the gallery.

-Kaelarys glances at Lyra.
+Kaelarys holds her gaze on Lyra.
 (HOLD.
-Subtext clear.
 She is not just speaking of artifacts.)

 Lyra studies her in silence, reading the unspoken.)